RichardScottOZ/uncover-ml/docs/workflows.rst

-      If ``percentile`` then the bin edges will be the Nth percentile value of the target data, with the percentiles being the result of linearly spacing the number of bin edges between 0 to 1.
+      If ``percentile`` then the bin edges will be the Nth percentile value of the target data, with the percentiles being the result of linearally spacing the number of bin edges between 0 to 1.

       E.g., if bins is 3, then the bins will cover from 0 to 33rd percentile, 33rd to 66th percentile and 66th to 100th percentile.